 From pantry staples to bacon, Mouth stocks a range of products that you can browse by value, like non-GMO, organic, and vegan.
 You can also subscribe to their boxes, which cover a variety of fun food-centric niches, like pickles and jerky, or you can choose to build your own gift box.

-It’s estimated that 40% of food produced is wasted, which means that if food waste were a country it would be the third-largest producer of greenhouse gas (GHG) emissions behind the US and China.
+It’s estimated that between 30-40% of food in the United States is wasted, which means that if food waste were a country it would be the third-largest producer of greenhouse gas (GHG) emissions behind the US and China.
 Imperfect Foods aims to solve this problem by snatching up foods that would have been wasted and selling them to consumers.
 Of course, this doesn’t mean they carry inferior foods; to the contrary.
 Most food waste at the production level is due to reasons like cosmetic imperfections or surplus, so not only are they perfectly good to eat, but consumers can often buy them for cheaper.

 The International Pantry